Using a company to purchase a buy-to-let

 You could view the company as your personal ‘money box’ which means the benefits are as follows:

 - The money received from rental income can be kept in your company until it is needed, without triggering further tax charges.

-- The retained rental profits can be invested in the company’s own name by using the monies to purchase additional properties.
+- The retained rental profits can be invested in the company’s name and used to purchase additional properties.

-- Corporation tax rates are much lower than the top rates of income tax (currently 20% as opposed to 45%), meaning the size of the pot will grow more quickly than if it was taxed and held in your own name.
+- Corporation tax rates are lower than the top rates of income tax (currently 20% as opposed to 45%).
+This means the size of the pot will potentially grow more quickly than if a property was held in your own name.

-- When and if you do need to access the funds from your company, you might be a non-taxpayer or basic rate taxpayer.
-However you should also be aware that the new tax on dividends introduced in the current tax year, could affect your profit extraction from your property investment company.
+- When you need access to company funds, you might be a non-taxpayer or basic rate taxpayer.
+However, the dividend tax, could affect your profit extraction from your property investment company.

-Therefore any amounts taken from your company should be planned and controlled to ensure maximum efficiency.
+Therefore any amounts taken from your company should be planned and controlled to ensure maximum tax efficiency.

 You can see the cash flow benefit from this example below

-You could also use a company to purchase buy-to-lets and provide an income for other members of your family members
+You could also use a company to purchase buy-to-lets and provide an income for other family members